JosephEoff/josepheoff.github.io/_posts/2020-05-03-d43-persistance.md

 |![Bad image 1](/assets/2020-05-03-persistance/bad1.png)|
 |![Bad image 1](/assets/2020-05-03-persistance/bad2.png)|

-Those two were made at 20 milliseconds per division because anything slower was completely unusable without the persistance mode.
+Those two were made at 20 milliseconds per division because anything slower was completely unusable without the persistence mode.

-There's still some tearing in the image of the modulated signal using the persistance mode, but that's down to the camera not being able to record it.
+There's still some tearing in the image of the modulated signal using the persistence mode, but that's down to the camera not being able to record it.
 Not much I can do with clever software to replace things the camera doesn't even pick up.

 I find it fascinating to watch a really slow sweep in progress.
 Here's a video of that 42 mHz signal refreshing.
 That's at 5 seconds per division.